Date of Award:

 This adds to previous literature and shows that perceptions of an instructor’s teaching self-efficacy can influence how students engage in the course.
 These results also align with previous research that has shown that students with higher sense of ASE and course engagement have better academic outcomes.

 Papa, Lesther A., "The Impact of Academic and Teaching Self-Efficacy on Student Engagement and Academic Outcomes" (2015).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4361.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .